lexnederbragt/MBV3070-H19/5_biopython.md

 #### Reading in files ####

 We first need a genbank file to work with.
-Download [mb.gbk](this one) and save it as mb.gbk
+Download [this one](mb.gbk) and save it as mb.gbk

 Next, save the following in a script file named name_with_organism.py